-• If you are looking for a short or medium-term investment vehicle with a higher yield than government securities and are willing to take additional credit and liquidity risk in return.
+• If you are looking for a medium to long-term investment vehicle with a higher yield than government securities and are willing to take additional credit and liquidity risk in return.

 Product risk

 1. VERY LOW 2.
 LOW 3.
 MODERATE 4.
 MEDIUM 5.
 INCREASED 6.
 HIGH 7.
 EXTREMELY